michelefioretti/ScPoEconometrics-Slides/README.md

-# ScPoEconometrics Slide Host
+# Applied Data Analysis for Public Policy Studies Slide Host

-* Here you can look at the slide for the [ScPoEconometrics](https://github.com/ScPoEcon/ScPoEconometrics) course.
+* Here you can look at the slide for the [Applied Data Analysis for Public Policy Studies](https://michelefioretti.github.io/ScPoEconometrics/) course.
 * This repo is frequently updated, so check back often.